 “A food addiction is when you regularly eat foods you know aren’t good for you, but you do so for the short term energy lift or comfort they provide.”

-Yes, sugar has been found to be more addictive than cocaine, and coffee, wheat, and dairy are also ones that I return to.
-While I do find myself craving these foods for energy or to make myself feel better (even if only briefly), I’m beginning to think that the “addiction” isn’t so much about the nature of the food, but rather my addiction to “work”.
+Sugar has been found to be more addictive than cocaine, and coffee, wheat, and dairy are also foods that I return to.
+While I find myself craving these foods for energy or to make myself feel better (even if only briefly), I’m beginning to think that the “addiction” isn’t so much about the nature of the food, but rather my addiction to “over-doing”.
 Here’s why…

 Dietician Lauren Fowler in her article, Why Emotional Eating Is Often A Cry For Pleasure, shares that with a packed day of clients she took only a quick break to grab some lunch and check email rather than taking the time for her usual walk outside.
 While she loves working with people, as an introvert, her energy was drained at the end of the day.
 She stopped by the store on the way home to pick up a few groceries and ended up buying a bad of chocolate covered almonds and ate the whole thing.

-This story really resonates with me…only for me it’s working on massage clients or spending hours working on the computer or a project without stopping.
+This story really resonates with me…only for me it’s working on massage clients, caring for my mom, or spending hours working on the computer or a project without stopping.
 I KNOW I need to support myself with regular balanced nutrition and regular breaks to exercise, connect with family and friends, play with my kitty, or even just breathe…but I let that slide too often because of all there is I “need” to get done.
-And that is only magnified by the fact that I work at home.

 “Emotional eating is a response to something missing in our lives.
 You fill yourself up with food because you’re bored, lonely, sad, guilty, feeling shame, or even happy.
 When you don’t allow yourself enough pleasure or connection in your life, your body reacts.
 It knows it’s missing something, so it pops the chocolate craving.
 Or shopping.
 Or alcohol.
 It’s not always food.
 We all have our own way of dealing with things.”